 Ohio is ranked second nationally for the highest percentage (5.2%) of lead poisoned kids according to a 2021 study, far exceeding the national average of 1.9%.
-In response, ODH hosts a comprehensive statewide lead poisoning prevention program overseen by the Ohio Lead Advisory Council (OLAC) that provides advice regarding the policies and procedures of the program.
-The program provides guidelines on lead testing and medical management, educates healthcare providers, conducts surveillance, licenses the professional workforce, and provides compliance assistance and monitoring via a statewide lead poisoning and testing database. ^[36]
+In response, ODH hosts The Ohio Health Homes and Lead Poisoning Prevention Program (OHHLPPP), a comprehensive statewide lead poisoning prevention program.
+The program offers guidelines on lead testing and medical management, educates healthcare providers, conducts surveillance, licenses professionals, and provides compliance assistance and monitoring through the statewide Healthy Housing and Lead Poisoning Surveillance System (HHLPSS), which includes a lead poisoning and testing database and risk assessment management system.
+[41, 42]